The Grandwork System

 In Dale Probst's words: "The Regulation Station brings grand action work out of the cave."

-Make sure shanks are off rest cushions and samples have no excessive friction.
+With shanks off rest cushions and no excessive friction, start bedding with a fully-assembled action.
 Remove the action return spring and sand out any indentations in the keyframe.
 If the backrail or the frontrail has a bedding problem, follow the Grandwork Bedding Protocol.
 Otherwise, bed the balancerail using the WNG Keyframe Bedding Tool, pedals fully depressed.

 On the workbench, fix action position and shim frontrail and backrail to be stable.
 Regulation Stations with a Custom Keybed make this easy!
-Set Regulating Rack templates to represent string heights along the strike line and set stops on the legs so all the way up is strike and all the way down is hammerline.
-On the templates at strike, record the hammer spacing scale and with the String Height Gauge, record end-of-section template heights.
+Set up Regulating Rack templates to represent string heights along the strike line and set stops on the legs so all the way up is strike and all the way down is hammerline.
+On the templates at strike, record the Hammer Spacing Scale and with the String Height Gauge, record end-of-section template heights.

 With the assistance of Gauge Keys, fully regulate a natural and a sharp to validate specs, parts, and materials.
 Tweak geometry or make other changes while still chargeable as extras.